 How Often to Check Your Claim's Status

 By a general rule of thumb, you only want to check the status of a disability application about once every thirty days.
 However, there are certain times when you may want to check more often.
 If you recently submitted information you may want to check within two weeks to make sure it was received.
 If you are waiting for a decision and it is overdue, check every couple of days.
 While this is rare, there have been cases where decisions have not been sent out.
 By calling the Social Security Office where your application is being processed, you can find out what is going on with your application.

 Questions to Ask About Your Disability ClaimWhile the main question is whether or not your disability claim has been approved, there are some others you may also want to have answered:

+- Do I need to do anything else?
 Many times a disability claim will get slowed down because the SSA is waiting or paperwork.
 By asking if you need to do anything else, they can let you know if there is any other information they need.
 This not only helps speed up the process, but will give you a sense of being in control of your own destiny.

+- How long do I Need to Wait?
 If you are not sure how much longer the process is going to take, ask.
 Many people who are going through the disability application process feel like their lives are in limbo.
 Sometimes weeks can seem like months, and months can seem like years.
-By asking how long you have to wait for a decision, you can feel like you have an end in sight and this can help alleviate your pain.
+By asking how long you have to wait for a decision, you can feel like you have an end in sight.

 The key to remember is that the onus is on you to make sure that everything is going smoothly with your Social Security disability application.
 While the SSA will make the decision, you can do a lot to make sure that decision is made quickly.
 If you ever have a question, or just want to know where your SSDI or SSI claim stands, do not be afraid to call.
 While you might be scared that calling too often will have a negative impact on your application, the truth is that you can’t be penalized for asking questions.
 In fact, one of the best weapons you have in your arsenal is asking questions.
 Make sure to use it.